-SSO Agent SSC) Ag ent ----------- ----- ------ -----
+SOU Agent SS0 Agent ----------- ----- -------

-Domain nameSelect the Microsoft Active Directory corresponding to the domain on be authenticated.
-This directory must be configured beforehand throu Directory configuration module.
+Domain name Select the Microsoft Active Directory corresponding to the domain on which users will be authenticated.
+This directory must be configured beforehand through the Directory configuration module.
 SSO Agent IP address IP address of the server for the machine hosting Stormshield Network SSO Agent

 Port By default, the port "agent_ad" is selected, corresponding to port 1301.
 The protocol used is TCP.
 Pre-shared key.
-This key is used for SSL encryption in exchanges between the SSO agent (machine hosting Stormshield Network SSO Agent) and the firewall.
+This key is used for SSL encryption in exchanges between the SSO agent (machine hosting Stormshield Network SSO Agent ) and the firewall.
 Enter the pre-shared key (password) defined during the installation of the SSO agent.
 Confirm pre-shared key Confirm the pre-shared key/password that was typed in the previous field.
 Pre-shared key strength This field indicates your password's level of security: "Very Weak", "Weak", "Medium", "Good" or "Excellent".
 The use of uppercase and special characters is strongly advised.